Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-For fun, Jayesh crab fishes in the Bearing Sea with just a snorkel and a laundry basket.
+Superman has posters of Jayesh

-Updated on: [22/3/2025]
+Updated on: [23/3/2025]
 <!-- #jokeEnd -->